zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-google.md

 "My feeling should be like this; my feeling should not be like this.
 "But, monks!
-Because feeling is an egolessness, so feeling leads to illness, and you cannot get it: "My feeling should be like this; my feeling should not be like this. 』
+Because feeling is an egolessness, so feeling leads to illness, and you cannot get it: "My feeling should be like this; my feeling should not be like this. "

 Bhikkhus!
 I think there is no self.
 Bhikkhus!
 Because, if this thought is me, this thought will not cause disease, and it will also be obtained by receiving:
 "I want this; my want is not like this.
 "But, monks!
-Because thinking is no-self, so if you want to cause illness, you can't get it: "I want it like this; I don't want it like this. 』
+Because thinking is no-self, so if you want to cause illness, you can't get it: "I want it like this; I don't want it like this. "

 Bhikkhus!
 There is no self.
 Bhikkhus!
 Because if this line is me, this line will not cause disease, and you will also get in the line: "My line should be like this; my line should not be like this.
 "But, monks!
-Because the action is non-self, therefore, the action causes disease, and it is not obtained in the action:"My deeds should be like this; my deeds should not be like this. 』
+Because the action is non-self, therefore, the action causes disease, and it is not obtained in the action:"My deeds should be like this; my deeds should not be like this. "

 Bhikkhus!
 Consciousness is selfless.
 Bhikkhus!
 Because, if this consciousness is me, this consciousness will not cause disease, and will be obtained in
 consciousness: "My consciousness should be like this; my consciousness should not be like this.
 "But, monks!
-Because consciousness is non-self, consciousness causes illness and cannot be obtained in consciousness: "My consciousness should be like this; my consciousness should not be like this. 』」
+Because consciousness is non-self, consciousness causes illness and cannot be obtained in consciousness: "My consciousness should be like this; my consciousness should not be like this. "'

 This was said by the Blessed One [SN.12.37]: "Bhikkhus!
-This body is not yours, nor other people’s, bhikkhus!
+This body is not yours, nor other people's, bhikkhus!
 This is old kamma, which should be seen as created, created by thought, and can be felt.
 There, bhikkhus!
 There are the holy disciples who have heard of the reason-based origination: "Like this, when this exists, there is that; when this arises, that arises; when this does not